 Parks and Recreation Commission

 The Parks and Recreation Commission serves in an advisory capacity to the Board of Supervisors in recommending policies relating to recreation programming, constantly assessing recreation needs to provide year-round supervised recreation for the citizens of Augusta County.

 The Commission is composed of seven (7) members appointed for three-year terms by the Augusta County Board of Supervisors.

 The Commission meets regularly at 7:00 p.m. on the third Wednesday of each month.

-The Planning Commission is responsible for making recommendations to the Board of Supervisors on all rezoning requests, zoning and subdivision ordinance revisions, and master plans.
+The Planning Commission is responsible for making recommendations to the Board of Supervisors on all rezoning requests, and zoning and subdivision ordinance revisions.
 The Planning Commission is also responsible for the County’s Comprehensive Plan and any other long-range or short-range planning projects undertaken by the County.

 The Commission consists of seven (7) members appointed by the Board of Supervisors for four-year terms.
 The Commission meets at 7:00 p.m. on the second Tuesday of each month.

 The Recycling Committee serves in an advisory capacity to the Board of Supervisors concerning recycling and solid waste issues affecting Augusta County.
 The Committee was formed in October, 1991, and is composed of seven (7) members appointed by the Board of Supervisors, one from each magisterial district.